Médico de familia

-Médico de familia (Family Doctor) is a Spanish dramedy television series produced by Globomedia for Telecinco.
+Médico de familia (Family Doctor) is a Spanish comedy drama television series produced by Globomedia for Telecinco.
 The series premiered at the end of 1995, to become the most popular Tuesday night show for four years and made Telecinco a popular national broadcaster.
 It has been adapted and broadcast in Germany, Belgium, Finland, Italy, Portugal and Russia, among other countries.
 Its Italian adaptation surpassed it in episodes and was broadcast till 2016.

 The series

 It follows the life and struggles of a young doctor, Dr. Nacho Martín (Emilio Aragón) a widower who was left with three children and an adolescent nephew in his charge and is trying to rebuild his family life.

 Another main character is his sister-in-law (played by Lydia Bosch) whom he ends up marrying in a second marriage and who gives birth to twins.
 Other important characters are Julio, his best friend, his cousin Alfonso, and also his colleagues at the health center.

 The series recounts Dr. Martín's family, personal and professional struggles.
 He lives with his father and a domestic assistant, Juani (Luisa Martín) and they create the rhythm of his daily family life.

 Médico de familia has been one of the few TV series that marked a turning point in Spanish TV fiction and became one of the most followed during its five-year broadcast, together with Cuéntame cómo pasó, Farmacia de guardia, 7 vidas, Los Serrano, Aquí no hay quien viva and Aída.

 Starring Emilio Aragón, who made his debut as a television actor in this production, and Lydia Bosch, the series ran on Telecinco between 1995 and 1999.

 RAI 1, part of the Italian national public broadcasting company RAI (Radiotelevisione italiana S.p.A.), made a successful adaptation of the series entitled Un medico in famiglia, airing since 1998.

 According to El Mundo (1), the secret of Médico de familia was not to please everyone, but not to displease anyone.
 The series strategically represented the affluent middle class (Nacho, Alicia), the working class (Poli, Juani, Marcial), adolescents, children and the elderly.